Mystify7777/awesome-single-page-apps/JSWithFrameworksProjects/pomodoro-timer-app/README.md

 ## 🎮 How to Use

-Provide step-by-step instructions on how to use your application:

 1. **Start a Session**: Click the "Start" button to begin a 25-minute work session
 2. **Monitor Progress**: Watch the animated progress ring count down your session